twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/publication-of-ven-uttamo%zh.rst

 - `Pain and Samādhi <{filename}dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-pain-and-samadhi%zh.rst>`_

-- `Dealing with Pain in Samādhi Practice <{filename}dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-dealing-with-pain-in-samadhi-practice%zh.rst>`_ (Under Construction!)
+- `Dealing with Pain in Samādhi Practice <{filename}dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-dealing-with-pain-in-samadhi-practice%zh.rst>`_

-- `On Ānāpāna Samādhi <{filename}dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-on-anapana-samadhi%zh.rst>`_ (Under Construction!)
+- `On Ānāpāna Samādhi <{filename}dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-on-anapana-samadhi%zh.rst>`_

-- `A Scales Like Samādhi <{filename}dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-scales-like-samadhi%zh.rst>`_ (Under Construction!)
+- `A Scales Like Samādhi <{filename}dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-scales-like-samadhi%zh.rst>`_

+- `Diamond Meditation <{filename}dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-diamond-meditation%zh.rst>`_

-- `Diamond Meditation <{filename}dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-diamond-meditation%zh.rst>`_ (Under Construction!)
+- `Bhavaṅga Meditation <{filename}candima-bhavanga-meditation%zh.rst>`_ (Under Construction!)

-- `Appendix <{filename}dhamma-talks-by-ukkattha-and-candima-sayadaw/appendix-talks-by-ukkattha-and-candima-sayadaw%zh.rst>`_ of Dhamma Talks by Sayadaw U Ukkaṭṭha and Sayadaw U Candima (Under Construction!)
+- `Appendix <{filename}dhamma-talks-by-ukkattha-and-candima-sayadaw/appendix-talks-by-ukkattha-and-candima-sayadaw%zh.rst>`_ of Dhamma Talks by Sayadaw U Ukkaṭṭha and Sayadaw U Candima

 ------

 **According to the translator— Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  04-09 add: Dealing with Pain in Samādhi Practice, On Ānāpāna Samādhi, A Scales Like Samādhi, Diamond Meditation and Appendix; "Bhavaṅga Meditation" suspended
   02-28 rev. covers (picture) of Mogok Sayadaw's Dhamma talks 02-14 rev. filename:candima-pain-and-samadhi%zh.rst (old:candima-pain-and-samādhi%zh.rst)
   2022-02-13 add: Two Sides of A Coin (Dhamma Talks by Sayadaw U Ukkaṭṭha) & A Noble Search (Dhamma Talks by Sayadaw U Candima